jmmachadol/Proof-of-Concept/README.md

 3. Optimization: The neural network should be tunable to optimize its performance and accuracy.
 4. Scalability: The approach should be extendable to other types of PDEs and higher dimensions.

 ## Structure

-The repository is organized into the following directories:

-## Structure